Your portal to

 ESM often writes about investors seeking alpha in organizations with higher levels of stakeholder engagement.
 What if almost any organization or its clients had a scientifically and statistically significant method of identifying the degree to which employees are enhancing or hindering future equity value of their own organizations; the practices that either are succeeding or falling short; and having such insights for the overall company and within it by location, department, gender and level?

-Could this be a game-changer not only for investment management and investors but for human resources management by helping to demonstrate once and for all the value effective people management creates for organizations, including sales and non-sales employees.
+Could the Human Capital Factor be a game-changer not only for investment management and investors but for human resources management by helping to demonstrate once and for all the value effective people management creates for organizations, including sales and non-sales employees.

 Irrational Capital was founded in 2017 to develop investment opportunities based on quantifying the relationship between employers and employees.
 The company’s Human Capital Factor®, an independently verified investment factor, identifies publicly traded companies with the potential to deliver market outperformance tied to the exceptional qualities of their workforces.
 The company was founded by behavioral economist Dan Ariely, Ph.D., a Duke University professor; David van Adelsberg, an experienced entrepreneur and financial services executive, and Bart Houlahan, Partner, and a Co-Founder of B-Lab, for which he remains a board member.
 Now, the company’s signal methodology can be used not only to make better investment decisions, it can also help organizations identify the areas where enhancing their relationship with their most important assets, their people, will potentially pay a rich reward in the form of future equity value.
 Both these opportunities – for investors and companies – is unique, the company claims.